ycpcs/cs320-spring2024/assign/assign01.md

 I **strongly** recommend that you discuss your idea with me before you submit your proposal.

-Here are some examples of Team Project Proposals from Spring 2022 when I last taught CS320:
+Here are some examples of Team Project Proposals from Spring 2022:
 - [YCP Personalized Commencement](Sp22-assign01-amott-bsimmons1-erosenberry-rwood7.pdf)
 - [Card Repository w/Multiplayer & Bots](Sp22-assign01-bfleming2-iviveiros-mwilliams28-pwalter3.pdf)
 - [TBAG - The Greatest Text Adventure Ever Made](Sp22-assign01-btingley-hbarclay-rgreaves-wwyatt.pdf)